This blog may contain affiliate links. Read our disclosure policy for more info.

 You see, I went to Chichen Itza when I was 16 and remember thinking that it was crowded, hot, and boring.
 We decided to visit Chichen Itza this time mostly for Daniel’s sake of being able to see another one of the Seven Wonders of the World.

-Ignoring these reviews, we decided to check out Chichen Itza for ourselves and make up our own minds.
+Ignoring these reviews, we decided to check out Chichen Itza during the day for ourselves and make up our own minds.
 But when the opportunity of a Chichen Itza night show came up I had to consider that as a more exciting option.

 What to Expect from the Chichen Itza Night Show Experience

-We arrived to Chichen Itza at 6:30 PM, half an hour before the start time (note that the start times differ in different seasons.)
+We arrived at Chichen Itza at 6:30 PM, half an hour before the start time (note that the start times differ in different seasons and can be as late as 8pm.)
 We gave our ID in exchange for an iPod and headphones each.

-On these iPods was the electronic tour included in the entry ticket price.
+On these iPods was the electronic tour (we have heard these are no longer on offer) included in the entry ticket price.
 This was really neat as we could select our own language and listen as we wanted.
 Everybody who was coming to the Chichen Itza night show was given one of these iPods.
 They had about 12 different information clips of about 5 minutes long which corresponded with numbers at each point of interest around the ruins.
 It was really a self-guided electronic tour.

-When we entered the ruins the whole group of people were directed to walk the same route, in numerical order of the information clips on our iPods.
-The self-guide iPod tour made walking around and exploring the ruins peaceful and quiet as there was little to none chatter among the people and no shouting tour guides with microphones.
+When we entered the ruins the whole group of people was directed to walk the same route, in numerical order of the information clips on our iPods.
+The self-guided iPod tour made walking around and exploring the ruins peaceful and quiet as there was little to no chatter among the people and no shouting tour guides with microphones.